DJIBOUTI

 Tours.
 Many tour operators are available online.
 You don’t have to have a guide for Djibouti.

 Moussa Bellah – Massigo Djibouti Travel Whatsapp: +25377278015.
-More expensive than Daniel and not as helpful. $550 two days with overnight at the camp, expensive.
+More expensive than Daniel and not as helpful. $550 for two days with overnight at the camp, expensive.
 Moussa gave me a price for 4 days of $1150 – only Lake Abbe can not be accessed by a rental car.

 Other tour companies: Somaliland Travel, Trip2Djib, Rushing Water Adventures (very expensive!
-US based!), Dolphin Excursions, Djib Tour & Travel and Acqua Club for info on diving / snorkelling.
+US based!), Dolphin Excursions, Djib Tour & Travel and Acqua Club for info on diving/snorkelling.

 https://www.traveldjibouti-eastafrica.com

 Transportation.
 Lake Abhe can’t be done by public transportation so need a driver/guide and at least one night there.
 Lake Assal can be a day trip and by public transport.
-Rent a car from Eurocar with credit card.
+Rent a car from Eurocar with a credit card.
 Don’t follow Google Maps.

 Season.
-Summer 45 in the day and rarely below 41-42 at night, both with ridiculous humidity.
+Summer is 45 in the day and rarely below 41-42 at night, both with ridiculous humidity.
 In the winter, nights are cool so AC is not needed.
 Whale sharks Nov-early February.

 Hotels: